to Z Index

 On my first trip to San Francisco in September 1993 I was taken by Marj and Max Mathews to the Cliff House and Seal Rocks as they were taking me from San Francisco to their house in Palo Alto.
 My hotel room in the Sir Francis Drake on Powell Street had a print of the second (1896-1907) Cliff House and was located only a few blocks from the site of the Baldwin Hotel and Theatre.
 It was several years before I learned the significance of these places in the EJ Phillips story.
 Dick Pallowick took me to Chinatown, Golden Gate Park, Telegraph Hill, the Presidio and the Civil War Fort Point.
 The current Ferry Building was not built until 1898 but replaced a building in the same location. http://en.wikipedia.org/wiki/San_Francisco_Ferry_Building

 The August 1883 letter describing the ascent of Pike's Peak was written from the Baldwin Hotel, San Francisco.
-San Francisco's Daily Alta newspaper listed the play at the Baldwin Theatre that August as Led Astray, one of Palmer's hits, but not one we have a record of EJ Phillips appearing in.
+San Francisco's Daily Alta newspaper listed the play at the Baldwin Theatre that August as Led Astray, one of Palmer's hits, Sept 6 issue listed the Lights o' London.

 EJ Phillips Our Society review